PoPGRI/Race/_installation/01installation.md

 Now that you have installed the GRAIC docker, you should clone the GRAIC repo.
 Use the command `git clone https://github.com/PoPGRI/Race.git` to save the repo to any directory.

 ### Step 2.
-Install ROS
+Download the map

-GRAIC uses rostopics to communicate between its modules (described on the [docs](https://popgri.github.io/Race/docs/) page).
+We have provided a map for the beta version of the simulator.
+This map can be found as a zip [here](https://drive.google.com/file/d/1Rg4ho7WpzxGFHNleV5wYa6q4hNt6qOOP/view).
-The installation instructions for ROS can be found here: [http://wiki.ros.org/noetic/Installation/Ubuntu](http://wiki.ros.org/noetic/Installation/Ubuntu).
+You will need to uncompress the files.
+You can extract the map to any directory.

 ### Step 3.
 Run the GRAIC Docker container